Your entry point to online learning at Queen’s.

 Smith School of Business

-Courses Offered: There are some restrictions ot course admission.
+Courses Offered: There are some restrictions to course admission.
 Please consult the Commerce Academic Calendar for full course detail.

 - COMM 200/600: Business Fundamentals (600 is only open to Certificate in Business students)